ReInHerit/digital-hub/content/news/2023-05-23-museums-up-reinherit’s-podcast-fourteenth-episode-“the-role-of-museums-in-historic-memory”.md

 theme: Other
 thumbnail: https://ucarecdn.com/f9f4155c-e844-4597-96e2-6cd09cbea4cd/
 ---
-Dr. Susan E. Craine, Professor of Modern European History at the University of Arizona [@uarizona](https://www.instagram.com/uarizona/) whose research focuses on collective memory, historical consciousness and historical photography, talks about these topics and give us advice for respectfully managing historic visual representation in museum exhibition projects.
+Dr. Susan E. Crane, Professor of Modern European History at the University of Arizona [@uarizona](https://www.instagram.com/uarizona/) whose research focuses on collective memory, historical consciousness and historical photography, talks about these topics and give us advice for respectfully managing historic visual representation in museum exhibition projects.

 Feel free to listen to this new episode  at <https://rss.com/podcasts/museumsup-reinherit/> and also on Podcast platforms Spotify, Apple, Google, and Samsung.